egeda9/road-fighter/README.md

 ## Credits

-This game was developed by [Your Game Studio Name].
-Special thanks to the Unity community for their support and contributions.
+This game was developed by egeda9.

-Enjoy the thrill of the road - by egeda9
+Enjoy the thrill of the road